-COUR COURSE OUTCOMES Upon s Upon successful completion of the course, the student will be able to: CO1 Develop essential programming skills in computer programming concepts like data types, containers.
-CO2 Apply the basics of programming in the Python language. К3 CO3 Solve coding tasks related conditional execution, loops.
-K3 CO4 Solve coding tasks related to the fundamental notions and techniques used in object- oriented programming. К3 CO5 Make use of Exceptions and GUI interfaces for developing applications К3
+COUR COURSE OUTCOMES Upon s uccessful completion of the course, the student will be able to: Cognitive Level CO1 concepts like data types, containers.
+CO2 CO2 Apply the basics of programming in the Python language.
+CO3 Solve coding tasks related conditional execution, loops.
+K3 CO4 Solve coding tasks related to the fundamental notions and techniques used in object- oriented programming. К3 CO5 CO5 Make use of Exceptions and GUI interfaces for developing applications